 - No one understands you or your problems.

-- You feel more overwhelmed than you’ve ever before in your entire life.
+- You feel more overwhelmed than you’ve ever been before in your entire life.

-- You read so many good texts that you feel very small and incompetent.
+- You read so many good articles that you feel very small and incompetent.

 - In addition, there is also the feeling of deteriorating good sentences from other texts.
 This feels completely meaningless.

 - Friends are constantly advising you not to worry so much and just write something down.